Personalization is the hottest trend in fashion these days. Brands like…

 My favorite hat for hiking is a baseball cap (Acme Hat Co’s Dad Hat) with a bandana on hand or underneath.
-My partner and I both wear baseball caps most times when we hike to keep the sun out of our eyes and sweat from falling from our brow into our face on more strenuous trails.
+My partner and I both wear baseball caps most times when we hike to keep the sun out of our eyes and sweat from falling from our brows into our faces on more strenuous trails.

 For our son, however, we prefer a bucket hat.
-He is young and has fair skin so this style works for keeping the sun off the back of his neck and protects his face from sunlight or light drizzle of rain.
+He is young and has fair skin, so this style works for keeping the sun off the back of his neck and protects his face from sunlight or a light drizzle of rain.

 Both styles can be easily waterproofed, folded to put in a pocket or pack, and, if you buy the right brand, last for a long time.